ameee287791/AttendMate-Frontend/README.md

 # How to start the Frontend
-Replace the schema.sql in the backend (AttendMate-Backend/db/AttendMateDB/schema.sql) with the schema.sql from this repo.
-(This adds 2 columns to class table and a bunch of dummy data).
 Open Docker Desktop.
 In a terminal, navigate to .../AttendMate-Backend/db/AttendMateDB and run
 ### `docker compose up`